UK windiness 2018: Lower than long-term averages – what are the implications for you?

 Monitoring and recording wind speed trends can be beneficial to assess project performance.
 But interpreting and truly understanding those trends are where the real value lies.
-Do you know what do the 2017 results mean to you?
+Do you know what the 2018 results mean for you?

 Interpreting the data to establish an answer

-Wind farm owners can expect to have seen lower production at UK projects during 2017, compared to the long term, because of the reduced windiness.
-Using typical project wind speed to energy sensitivity ratios, it is noted that a 1.9% reduction in wind speed corresponds to a reduction of approximately 3% to 4% in terms of energy production.
-This should be taken into consideration during reviews of project performance.
-On the other hand, investors have seen higher energy productions in wind projects when compared to 2016.
+Wind farm owners will have seen lower production at UK sites during 2018, compared to the long term, because of the reduced windiness.
+Using typical project wind speed to energy sensitivity ratios, it is noted that a 2% reduction in wind speed corresponds to a reduction of approximately 3% to 4% in terms of energy production.
+This should be taken into consideration during reviews of site performance.
+Investors have seen slightly lower energy productions in wind projects when compared to 2017.

-Wind farm developers who have been conducting wind measurements during 2017 can also expect the average wind speed to be higher than the same period in 2016, but lower in the long-term.
+Wind farm developers who have been conducting wind measurements during 2018 would also have noticed that average wind speed was lower than the same period in 2017 and also lower than in the long-term.
 This trend should be taken into consideration when adjusting measurements to be representative of a long-term period.

-However, the observed 2017 deviation from the long-term mean wind speed is noted to fall within the expected range of wind speed inter-annual variability.
-Thus, whilst 2016 has been a low wind speed year, this event is expected to be covered by “industry standard” assumptions for future wind speed uncertainty, as modelled in energy production assessments.
+However, the observed 2018 deviation from the long-term mean wind speed is noted to fall within the expected range of wind speed inter-annual variability.
+Therefore, while 2018 has been a normal wind speed year, this event is expected to be covered by “industry standard” assumptions for future wind speed uncertainty, as modelled in energy production assessments.

 The UK Wind Index

-The UK Wind Index is continually maintained with a wealth of monthly average wind speed data from over 60 Met Office stations geographically spread across the UK mainland.
+The UK Wind Index is continually maintained with a wealth of monthly average wind speed data using Reanalysis validated data from NASA.
 Our tool covers the long-term period, from January 1996 to the present day.

 Wind speeds in the UK exhibit strong seasonality, with a tendency for higher wind speeds during the winter months and lower wind speeds during the summer months.
 As a result, we in DNV GL also derive a seasonally adjusted UK Wind Index, which has been corrected for seasonal bias.